Kepler's Orbits and Special Relativity in Introductory Classical Mechanics: Characteristics of Near-Keplerian Orbits

 per revolution.
-This prediction is identical to that derived using the standard approach \cite{goldstein2,jose,peters,phipps1,phipps2,frisch} to incorporating special relativity into the Kepler problem, and is compared to observations assuming that the relativistic and Keplerian angular momenta are approximately equal.
-For a Keplerian orbit \cite{goldstein3,jose3,TM3,fowles3,smiths,hamill2} $\ell^2 = GMa(1-e^2)$, where $G = 6.670\times 10^{-11}$\,m$^3\,$kg$^{-1}$\,s$^{-2}$, $M = 1.989\times 10^{30}$\,kg is the mass of the Sun, and $a$ and $e$ are the semi-major axis and eccentricity of the orbit, respectively.
-Therefore, the relativistic correction defined after Eq.~(\ref{eq_SR2}),
+This prediction is twice that derived using the standard approach \hbox{\cite{goldstein2,jose,peters,*phipps1,*phipps2,frisch}} to incorporating Special Relativity into the Kepler problem, and is compared to observations assuming that relativistic and Keplerian angular momenta are approximately equal.
+For a Keplerian orbit \cite{goldstein3,*jose3,*TM3,*fowles3,*hamill2,smiths} $\ell^2 = GMa(1-e^2)$, where \hbox{$G = 6.670\times 10^{-11}\,\text{m}^3/\text{kg}\!\cdot\!\text{s}^2$,} \hbox{$M = 1.989\times 10^{30}$\,kg} is the mass of the Sun, and $a$ and $e$ are the semimajor axis and eccentricity of the orbit, respectively.
+Therefore, the relativistic correction defined after Eq.\,(\ref{eq_SR9}),

 is largest for planets closest to the Sun and for planets with very eccentric orbits.
-For Mercury \cite{carroll,PleKra} $a = 5.79 \times 10^{10}$\,m and $e = 0.2056$, so that $\epsilon \approx 2.66\times 10^{-8}$.
-(The speed of light is taken to be $c^2 = 8.987554\times 10^{16}\,\text{m}^2/\text{s}^2$.)
-According to Eq.~(\ref{eq_S_def_precess}), Mercury precesses through an angle
+For Mercury \cite{carroll,PleKra} \hbox{$a = 5.79 \times 10^{10}$\,m} and $e = 0.2056$, so that $\epsilon \approx 2.66\times 10^{-8}$.
+(The speed of light is taken to be \hbox{$c^2 = 8.987554\times 10^{16}\,\text{m}^2/\text{s}^2$.)} According to Eq.\,(\ref{eq_S_def_precess}), Mercury precesses through an angle

 per revolution.
 This angle is very small and is usually expressed cumulatively in arc seconds per century.
 The orbital period of Mercury is 0.24085 terrestrial years, so that